 Solved: Nest Noticed Your Furnace Shuts Down Within 15 Minutes of Heating

-Using a smart thermostat isn’t just smart for spending less on heating expenses.
-It can also alert you if there’s an issue with your furnace.
+Having a smart thermostat isn’t just wise for spending less on heating costs.
+It can also let you know if there’s a problem with your furnace.

-The Google Nest is equipped with a function called Furnace Heads Up, which will alert you if it notices an issue with your heating system.
-You’ll notice the alert on the thermostat, in the app and in your monthly Nest Home report.
+The Google Nest is equipped with a feature called Furnace Heads Up, which will alert you if it senses a problem with your heating system.
+You’ll see the warning on the thermostat, in the app and in your monthly Nest Home report.

-One of the most common problems is: “Nest noticed that your furnace shuts down within 15 minutes of heating.”
+One of the most frequent problems is: “Nest noticed that your furnace shuts down within 15 minutes of heating.”
 Here’s why this is happening and how you can fix it.

 Your Furnace is Short Cycling

 When you see the message “Nest noticed that your furnace shuts down within 15 minutes of heating,” that means your furnace is short cycling.
 Short cycling is when the furnace switches on for a brief period of time then turns off.
-This HVAC game of red light, green light prevents your home from being warm and can increase your energy bill.
+This HVAC game of red light, green light prevents your home from heating up and can increase your energy bill.
 It can also increase deterioration on your furnace.
-It may also be more susceptible to breaking down and may even need to be replaced sooner.
+It may also be more susceptible to breaking down and may even require replacement sooner.

 How Do I Keep My Furnace from Short Cycling?

-There are a few easy ways you can keep your furnace from short cycling.
+There are a few easy ways you can prevent your furnace from short cycling.

 Change Your Air Filter Often

-If your air filter is too dirty, it will restrict airflow.
-Your furnace will then shut down prematurely to avoid overheating.
-We encourage replacing flat filters once a month, and pleated filters every three months.
-It’s simple to stay on top of changing your filter by setting up a Filter Reminder on your thermostat.
+If your air filter is too dirty, it will limit airflow.
+Your furnace will then shut down early to prevent overheating.
+We recommend replacing flat filters every month, and pleated filters every three months.
+It’s easy to stay on top of changing your filter by adding a Filter Reminder on your thermostat.

-If you’ve replaced your filter after getting a Furnace Heads Up alert, you can run a test to see if that repairs the problem.
+If you’ve changed your filter after receiving a Furnace Heads Up alert, you can do a test to see if that fixes the problem.

-• Press the ring to bring up the Quick View menu, where you’ll choose “settings” and then “equipment.”
+- Push the ring to pull up the Quick View menu, where you’ll choose “settings” and then “equipment.”

-• The thermostat will show the wires linked to it.
+- The thermostat will display the wires linked to it.
 Select “continue.”

-• You’ll see system components shown.
-Select “test.”
+- You’ll see system components displayed.
+Hit “test.”

-• Select “Furnace Heads Up” and follow the instructions.
-Your furnace will run a 15-minute heating test and give you the results when it’s done.
+- Select “Furnace Heads Up” and follow the instructions.
+Your furnace will go through a 15-minute heating check and tell you the results when it’s done.

-Google says if the filter is clean or if your furnace didn’t pass the test, something else could be wrong that requires professional assistance.
-If this happens, contact Winnipeg Supply Service Experts at 204-800-0613 for furnace repair.
+Google says if the filter is clean or if your furnace didn’t clear the test, something else could be wrong that requires professional assistance.
+If this happens, call Service Experts Heating & Air Conditioning at 587-404-0790 for furnace repair.

 Clean or Replace Your Furnace’s Flame Sensor

-Having a dirty or bad flame sensor is another top explanation why your furnace might short cycle.
-You can determine if there’s a problem by watching your furnace as it starts up.
+Having a dirty or malfunctioning flame sensor is another top reason why your furnace might short cycle.
+You can determine if there’s a problem by paying attention to your furnace as it starts up.
 Here’s what to check for.

-• Take off the door from your furnace so you can look at the burners.
+- Take off the door from your furnace so you can see the burners.
 If you have a viewport in the furnace door, you may not have to remove the door for this.

-• Once the ignitor is warm enough, the gas will turn on and the burners will ignite.
+- Once the ignitor is hot enough, the gas will switch on and the burners will light.

-• If the flame sensor can’t detect a flame, it’s usually due to the fact it’s dirty or malfunctioning.
-Your furnace will then shut off as a safety precaution.
-If your furnace is short cycling, you’ll notice the flame and fan shutting off after a few seconds.
+- If the flame sensor can’t detect a flame, it’s usually because it’s dirty or defective.
+Your furnace will then turn off as a safety measure.
+If your furnace is short cycling, you’ll observe the flame and fan shutting down after a couple of seconds.

-If you’re questioning how flame sensors could get dirty being bathed in fire constantly, a blend of moisture and chemicals in the air form a thin coating of carbon on the surface.
-Cleaning a dirty flame sensor will end the short cycling issue.
+If you’re questioning how flame sensors could get dirty being bathed in fire continuously, a combination of moisture and chemicals in the air form a thin coating of carbon on the surface.
+Cleaning a dirty flame sensor will end the short cycling problem.
 This job is best left to an Expert.
-That’s because an HVAC professional like Winnipeg Supply Service Experts will be able to clean it without breaking it or be able to tell you if it needs to be replaced.
+That’s because an HVAC professional like Service Experts Heating & Air Conditioning will be able to clean it without damaging it or be able to tell you if you need a new one.

 Check Your Furnace’s Exhaust Pipe Frequently

-Your high-efficiency furnace exhausts combustion gases outside through a PVC pipe.
-This pipe can get obstructed by snow or bird nests, so you’ll want to ensure that it’s always clear.
-If the pipe gets clogged, it can result in your furnace overheating.
-It could also cause carbon monoxide to flow back into your home, creating a potentially life-threatening situation.
+Your high-efficiency furnace vents combustion gases outside through a PVC pipe.
+This pipe can get blocked by snow or bird nests, so you’ll want to make sure it’s always clear.
+If the pipe gets plugged, it can result in your furnace overheating.
+It could also result in carbon monoxide flowing back into your home, creating a potentially fatal situation.

-However, modern furnaces are equipped with a pressure switch that generally will stop these situations from occurring.
-Families with young children will often find their kids have jammed toy cars, sticks or nuts into the exhaust if it’s in an area that’s accessible by tiny hands.
-Even this little amount is enough to trip the pressure switch.
-The uneven flow of air into and out of the system trips the pressure switch, which shuts off the burners.
-If this is the underlying cause of your problem, you will experience short cycling and a furnace error code specifying the pressure switch was triggered.
+However, modern furnaces have a pressure switch that typically will prevent these situations from happening.
+Families with young children will often find their kids have stuffed toy cars, sticks or nuts into the exhaust if it’s in a location that can be reached by tiny hands.
+Even this small amount is enough to trigger the pressure switch.
+The uneven flow of air into and out of the system triggers the pressure switch, which shuts down the burners.
+If this is the root of your problem, you will encounter short cycling and a furnace error code specifying the pressure switch was tripped.

-An Expert HVAC technician from Winnipeg Supply Service Experts can look up the codes for you and determine the problem.
-Unfortunately, Nest has not evolved to the point where it can read the error codes furnace manufacturers create, so you will still need a pro to help you out.
+An Expert HVAC technician from Service Experts Heating & Air Conditioning can check the codes for you and diagnose the problem.
+Unfortunately, Nest has not evolved to the point where it can read the error codes furnace manufacturers produce, so you will still require a pro to assist you.

 Let the Experts Solve Your Short Cycling Furnace

 If you get the message, “Nest noticed that your furnace shuts down within 15 minutes of heating,” you know what to do.
-At Winnipeg Supply Service Experts, our Experts have the knowledge to fix any furnace problem quickly and affordably.
-What’s even better is that we stand behind our repairs with a 100% Satisfaction Guarantee for one year.* To request your appointment, contact us at 204-800-0613 or schedule online.
+At Service Experts Heating & Air Conditioning, our Experts have the expertise to resolve any furnace problem quickly and affordably.
+What’s even better is that we back our repairs with a 100% Satisfaction Guarantee for one year.* To book your appointment, call us at 587-404-0790 or schedule online.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program Agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.